 Thanks for stopping by and have a wonderful time in Ubud!

-These are some of the things we brought with us to Indonesia.
-If you’d like to see more of our travel gear, then check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+These are some of the things we brought with us to Ubud.
+If you’d like to see what other gear we bring with us on trips, then you’re welcome to have a look inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)

-This article contains affiliate links.
-We’ll earn a small commission if you make a booking at no extra cost to you.
-We only recommend products and services we use ourselves and firmly believe in.
+This travel guide to Ubud contains affiliate links, meaning we’ll earn a small commission if you make a booking or purchase at no additional cost to you.
+We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!